grmlin/gremlinjs-website/src/api.md

 Debugger Class used for console logging and gremlin highlighting in the document.
-If instantiated with activated debugging, all gremlins will be highlighted visually by GremlinJS, and components that are ready, pending or broken are listed at the bottom left part of the site.
+If instantiated with activated debugging, all gremlins will be highlighted visually by Gremlin, and components that are ready, pending or broken are listed at the bottom left part of the site.

 **This class is not directly accessible and listed here for reference.
-Use the [`GremlinJS.debug`](#gremlinjs-debug) instance to debug your gremlins!**
+Use the [`Gremlin.debug`](#gremlinjs-debug) instance to debug your gremlins!**

 ### Debug()
 Constructor